-Much of the country is facing below average temperatures right now and comfort seems to be top of mind for many people.
-Daily comfort extends beyond ensuring you have a warm coat and gloves, too.
-The colder weather essentially extracts the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.
+Much of the country is facing below average temperatures right now and comfort seems to be one of the most important topics each day.
+Daily comfort extends beyond ensuring you have a warm coat and gloves too.
+The colder weather basically extracts the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.

-Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
-These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.
+Dry air is the culprit for several issues, including everything from an increased risk for sickness to more frequent shocks from static.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that can be prevented with the use of a humidifier.

-The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
-Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
-This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
+Cooler air isn’t able to keep in the same amount of moisture as warmer air, which you likely notice when you experience dry skin and chapped lips.
+That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

-Humidification is more than just adding moisture to the air in your home.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the best control over your home’s humidity.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your indoor space.
-A whole-home humidifier circulates the moisture more regularly and in the maximum capacity, too, which will help you reach your indoor comfort.
+Adding moisture isn’t the only factor when it comes to humidification in the home.
+There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you the most control over humidity levels in your house.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier distributes the moisture more consistently and in the ultimate capacity too, helping you and your family benefit from your ideal home comfort.

-- Create an ideal environment for indoor plants to thrive.
+- Create a good environment for indoor plants to grow.
 The appropriate humidification offers your plants the best chance at life and helps to ensure they last longer.

-There’s no reason to have to deal with any of the side effects of dry air in the winter.
-It’s not as difficult as you might think, so why not get started right away?
+You don’t have to suffer because of dry air in the winter.
+Proper humidification of your air is easier than you think too, so why wait any longer?
 Adding a humidifier to your house can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
 If you want to know more about adding a humidifier to your Eastland home, give J & J Air Conditioning a call at 254-355-3833 to learn more.